 Consumers can remember the simple line to Pick, Scan and Pay.

-Consumers should first Pick the payment logo under the SGQR to identify which payment methods a merchant accepts.
+Consumers should first Pick the payment logo from the SGQR label to identify which payment methods a merchant accepts.
 This is similar to how consumers are able to identify which card payment methods are accepted at merchants today.

 Consumers can then select the relevant payment app on their mobile phones, Scan the SGQR code, and then Pay.